pslu-mphil/Core-course-notes/README.md

 ## Build Instructions

-From the `/Core-course-notes` directory, either use the `makefile`:
+To build a local version of the notes: from the `/Core-course-notes` directory, either use the `makefile`:

 ```bash
 make html